Vaayaa/VIDOS/README.md

 Pair VidBoi with an external LFO for slow morphing changes or patch in your modular sequencer for rhythmic frames in sync with the rest of your patch.

+## OSC Control
+Do you have one of those addicting pocket thingies?!
+Make it send packets with an app like TouchOSC or Lemur and control that shader!
+Send stuff to /vidos/0 ...
+7 to control those CVs in the .frag

 ## Write Your Own Shaders

 VidBoi is basically just a Raspberry Pi in a convenient package that is ready to be programmed.
 Just plug in your keyboard to edit your own shader code.
 (Detailed info coming soon)